munificent/craftinginterpreters/book/classes.md

 ^code resolver-visit-get

 OK, not much to that.
-Since properties are themselves looked up <span name="dispatch">dynamically</span>, they don't get resolved.
-All we do is recurse into the expression to the left of the dot.
-The actual work happens in the interpreter:
+Since properties are looked up <span name="dispatch">dynamically</span>, they don't get resolved.
+During resolution, we only recurse into the expression to the left of the dot.
+The actual property access happens in the interpreter:

 <aside name="dispatch">

-Here you can literally see that property dispatch in Lox is dynamic since we don't process any of it here in the static resolution pass.
+You can literally see that property dispatch in Lox is dynamic since we don't process it during the static resolution pass.

 </aside>